IBM/unitxt/docs/docs/adding_template.rst

 ---------------

 The template also defines the post processing steps applied to the output predictions of the model before they are passed to the :ref:`Metrics <metric>`.
-The post processors applied both to the model prediction and to the references.
+Typically, the post processors applied both to the model prediction and to the references.
 For example, we could use the ``processors.lower_case`` processor to lowercase both the model predictions and references, so the metric computation will ignore case.
-When needed, It is possible to add post processors that applied only to the output of the model and not the references or vice versa.

 .. code-block:: python

+    from unitxt.templates import InputOutputTemplate
     template = InputOutputTemplate(
         instruction="In the following task, you translate a {text_type}.", input_format="Translate this {text_type} from {source_language} to {target_language}: {text}.",